MS-GPS-Hackathons/AI-Adoption-Workshop/wds/wds_option_01.md

 **Considerations:**
 - **Ingestion Services:** Which Azure services (e.g., Event Hub, IoT Hub, Data Factory) will efficiently capture and standardize data?
 - **Processing Layer:** How will Azure Stream Analytics and/or Azure Functions transform data in near real time to prepare it for AI analysis?
-- **AI Integration:** Determine how Azure Cognitive Services and Azure Machine Learning models will be integrated to provide actionable insights.
+- **AI Integration:** Determine how Azure Cognitive Services and Azure Machine Learning models integrate to provide actionable insights.

 **Discussion Points:**
 - Balancing a serverless approach with managed services for cost-effectiveness and scalability.